neerajajaja/moodle-to-azure-aks/README.md

 - **Controller VM:**
   - Builds the custom moodle image according to the PHP version and publishes it to Azure Container Registery.
   - Further, it deploys the Moodle custom image using the Bitnami Helm chart.
+  - Admin user can SSH into Controller VM for Administrative tasks.
 - **Azure MySQL Database:**
   - MySQL database on on-premises is exported to Azure database for MySQL at the Controller VM.
 - **Azure Container Registery:**